 What is a healthy scalp?

-Healthy scalps are those where the skin is toned, pliable, and stimulated.
+Healthy scalps are those where the skin is toned, pliable, and stimulated, you should learn How tomatoes can benefit your hair and scalps, doing a tomato mask ones a week can bring shine back.
 A toned and flexible scalp indicates a healthy network of connective tissue and nourishing blood vessels, and a pliable scalp skin allows for better circulation to the hair follicles.
 A healthy scalp is also a clean, stimulated scalp.
 Here are the top 4 ways to maintain a healthy scalp:

 1. Clutter Free is the Way to Be!